s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```
 .section ".text.boot"
 ```
 First, we specify that everything defined in `boot.S` should go in the `.text.boot` section.
 Previously, we saw that this section is placed at the beginning of the kernel image by the linker script.
-So when the kernel is started, execution begins at the `start` function.
+So when the kernel is started, execution begins at the `start` function:
 ```
 .globl _start
 _start: